phiten/mgos32-to-tasmota32/README.md

 However, it is important to understand that overwriting the boot loader via an OTA update is a risky operation.
 If something unexpected fails during the update, it may render the device inoperable, resulting in a "bricked" device.

-If this happens, the user needs to know how to flash a new firmware over a wired connection in order to recover the device.
+If this happens, you need to know how to flash a new firmware over a wired connection in order to recover the device.

 ## Prerequisites